 A Bi-Level Machine is typically used for patients diagnosed with a more serious form of sleep apnea known as Central Sleep Apnea.
 This is where there is a failed communication between the brain and the muscles which cause you to breathe.
 A Bi-Level Machine will automatically pump short bursts of air which helps kick start a person’s breathing.
 Some people who find it difficult to exhale against the continuous airflow of a CPAP Machine are often put on a Bi-Level Machine.
 This machine allows two pressure settings making it easier to exhale.

 An ASV Machine is also known as an Adaptive Servo Ventilation Machine.
 This machine type is mostly prescribed to patients that have been diagnosed with a combination of Central Sleep Apnea, Mixed Sleep Apnea, and also Cheynes-Stokes respiration disorder.
 The ASV Machine uses an algorithm which automatically detects major reductions and pauses in breathing.
 In other machines the main focus is the set pressure whereas, an ASV Machine’s focus is the amount of air a person is actually receiving.

 *Untreated Sleep Apnea can increase risk of high blood pressure, heart attack, stroke, obesity, and diabetes.

-Nationwide Medical Inc. is a leader in sleep apnea support and CPAP/BiLevel machines and supplies.
+Nationwide Medical Inc. is a leader in sleep apnea support, CPAP/BiLevel machines, supplies and can service all of your oxygen needs.
 We have more than a decade of experience serving over 100,000 patients with 24/7 clinical support and are contracted with Medicare and most commercial insurance companies.
 You can reach us at www.nationwidemedical.com or call 1-877-307-2727 (CPAP).
 Please also visit our cash pay site at www.nationwidemedicaldirect.com.